 A decision should be made with the presumption that government archives will be open to the public after 30 years.
-However, an appropriate balance needs to be met between providing public access to archives and any other public interests which may support a longer restricted access period. (see Archives Advice 3: Recommended Restricted Access Periods for Government Archives)
+However, an appropriate balance needs to be met between providing public access to archives and any other public interests which may support a longer restricted access period.

-When determining the restricted access period for government archives, the public interest is the factor that must be considered.
-The general right of access to government information as stated in Section 3.(1) (a) (ii) of the Information Act is: "...limited only in those circumstances where the disclosure of particular information would be contrary to the public interest because it's disclosure would have a prejudicial effect on essential public interests or on the private and business interests of persons in respect of whom information is held by public sector organisations".
+When determining the open access period for government archives, the public interest is the factor that must be considered.
+The general right of access to government information as stated in Section 3.(1) (a) (ii) of the Information

+Act is: "...limited only in those circumstances where the disclosure of particular information would be contrary to the public interest because it's disclosure would have a prejudicial effect on essential public interests or on the private and business interests of persons in respect of whom information is held by public sector organisations".